 This section is non-normative.

-This chapter describes the payloads of the messages used in the protocol flow.
+This chapter describes the payload structures of the messages used in the protocol flow.

 Access Grant Request

-The request shall contain the Context and Proof parameters below, the others are optional:
+The request SHALL contain the Context and Proof parameters listed below.
+The other parameters are optional:

-Depending on the kind of proofs included in the request, the client and the server may need to run an interactive protocol to verify them.
-The protocol may involve also third parties, such as the ecosystem manager or the resource owner.
-The protocol is out of scope for this specification.
+Depending on the type of proofs included in the request, the client and the server MAY need to run an interactive protocol to verify them.
+The protocol MAY also involve third parties, such as the ecosystem manager or the resource owner.
+The verification protocol itself is out of scope for this specification.

-In scenarios where both the client and the access grant token server are deployed in-vehicle the VIN parameter may be omitted, in all other deployment scenarios it shall be present.
+In scenarios where both the client and the Access Grant Token Server are deployed inside the vehicle, the VIN parameter MAY be omitted.
+In all other deployment scenarios, the VIN parameter SHALL be included.

 Access Grant Response

-The response for a successful access grant request is a short or long term access grant token, depending on the input in the request message.
-The only difference between both kind of tokens is that long term access grant token would include the public key used in the request.
+The response to a successful access grant request MAY be either a short-term or long-term access grant token, depending on the input in the request message.
+The only difference between these token types is that a long-term access grant token SHALL include the public key used in the request.

-The access grant token is a digitally signed document issued by the access grant token server including all relevant information needed to issue access tokens.
+The access grant token is a digitally signed document, issued by the Access Grant Token Server, containing all relevant information required to issue Access Tokens.

 Access Token Request

-The client may have to issue several requests before an access token can be obtained, even in the case of having a valid access grant token.
-The reason for this is that if consent is required, the ATS will forward the consent request to the External Consent Framework, and it is likely that there will not be an immediate response from the ECF.
-The ATS will then on the initial access token request respond to the client with a session handle that the client must use in subsequent requests for the access token.
-When the ATS has obtained a consent reply from the ECF it can thereafter following client inquiry request in the case of a positive consent respond with the access token, or in the case of a negative consent respond with only the negative consent result.
+The client may need to send multiple requests before receiving an access token, even when a valid Access Grant Token is available.
+This is because, if consent is required, the Access Token Server (ATS) will forward the consent request to the External Consent Framework (ECF), and an immediate response from the ECF may not be available.
+In such cases, the ATS will respond to the initial access token request with a session handle, which the client MUST use in subsequent requests for the access token.
+Once the ATS receives a response from the ECF, it will process the client’s follow-up request in one of two ways:

 Initial Access Token Request

-The request shall contain at least these two parameters below:
+The request SHALL contain at least the following two parameters:

-• Access grant token: A signed token with claims needed for the validation of the client request.
+• Access Grant Token: A signed token that includes the claims required to validate the client request.

-• Purpose: The intended client usage of the requested data.
+• Purpose: The intended use of the requested data by the client.

-Short term access grant tokens can be used as direct input to the access token server, but long term access grant tokens should be accompanied by a proof of possession (PoP) for the private key corresponding to the public key included in the token.
+Short-term access grant tokens can be used directly as input to the Access Token Server.
+However, when using a long-term access grant tokens, the client SHOULD provide a Proof of Possession (PoP) for the private key corresponding to the public key embedded in the token.

-The access token server acts as a Policy Enforcement Point, making decisions on whether to grant access to the protected resource based on the provided access grant token and purpose.
+The Access Token Server acts as a Policy Enforcement Point (PEP), making access control decisions based on the submitted access grant token and declared purpose.

 Inquiry Access Token Request

-This request can be issued by the client after a session handle has been received in a response to an initial access token request.
+This request MAY be issued by the client after receiving a session handle in response to an initial access token request.

-The request shall contain at least the parameter below:
+The request SHALL contain at least the following parameter:

-• Session handle: The handle logically links the request to a previously issued initial access token request.
+• Session handle: A reference identifier that logically links this request to the previously issued initial access token request.

 Access Token Response